OscarLigthart/Snake-RL/README.md

 <img src="/docs/example.gif" alt="Episode of a trained agent"/>

-It consists of two major components:
+This repository consists of two major components:
 - A python package consisting of a basic Snake game built on pygame, completed with OpenAI gym wrapper.
 - Reinforcement learning experiments using a simple DQN (Deep Q-Network) in which agents learn to play this Snake game